Best Invention Companies List

 How to Find an Honest Invention Company

-Inventors search Google and Bing to find help in making their inventions a reality.
+Inventors search Google and Bing to find help in making inventions a reality.
 Some want to control the process as much as possible and look for specific help with patents, prototypes and manufacturing.
-Others want one-stop shopping, they seek a company who will take their undeveloped idea and turn it into a successful product that pays royalties.
+Others want one-stop shopping, they seek a company who will take their undeveloped idea and turn it into a successful product that pays royalties or buy it outright (extremely unlikely).

 Natural fears about having brilliant ideas stolen are amplified by stories about invention company rip-offs and scams.
 How does an inventor make an informed choice?